AuScope/geomodel-2-3dweb/README.md

 Funding provided by AuScope Ltd

-SKUA/GOCAD software from the "Paradigm Academic Software Program" (http://www.pdgm.com/affiliations/academic-software-programs/) was used to validate the colours displayed for some types of GOCAD object files
+SKUA/GOCAD software from the [Paradigm Academic Software Program](http://www.pdgm.com/affiliations/academic-software-programs/) was used to view some types of GOCAD object files and produce sample GOCAD OBJECT files used for testing